Vincent-ob/Vincent-ob/README.md

 - 👀 I’m interested in FullStack Software Development
 - 🌱 I’m currently learning FullStack Software Development
 - 💞️ I’m looking to collaborate on some amazing projects
-- 📫 How to reach me: Gmai: vincentobike9@gmail.com
+- 📫 How to reach me: Gmail: vincentobike9@gmail.com

 <!---
 Vincent-ob/Vincent-ob is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.